 Sam is a treasured instructor at The Conservatory, and we look forward to collaborating with her on future dance journeys when she returns from leave.

 SYLVIA BERMAN, B.F.
-A. (Dance) Guest Artist-in-Residence; Instructor Improvisation and Composition
+A. (Dance); Guest Artist-in-Residence and Instructor, Improvisation and Composition

 Sylvia Berman graduated summa cum laude from the SUNY Purchase Conservatory of Dance in 2020.
 During her training at Purchase, Sylvia studied ballet, contemporary and modern techniques (Graham, Cunningham and Limón), as well as improvisation and choreographic composition.
 She has a current CPIC.